vigneshsankariyer1234567890/tp/docs/UserGuide.md

 #### Adding a remark to a contact: `remark`

 The `remark` command will help you to add a remark to a chosen contact in the list.
 Remarks are a more general version of the tags - the feature is for you to add extra information to a contact that you cannot add using tags.
+Note that a remark cannot be longer than 40 letters!

 To specify which contact to add a remark to, use the index of the contact.
 If you don't know what the index is, refer to [Finding the index](#finding-the-index).